Less than 10 days left for the grand finale of KONA Eneko Llanos, is one of the main favorites to take victory

 · What Multipower products will you use in Kona and how do you distribute them during the race?

 The previous days I take several cans of Isodrink and Recharge, in order to get the most hydrated to the test.
-I also take a magnesium every day counting from Wednesday; this assures me to arrive without loaded legs and avoid possible ramps.
+I also take a magnesium every day counting from Wednesday; This assures me to arrive without loaded legs and avoid possible ramps.

-The day of the race I will take IsoDrink good morning, after a full lunch of oatmeal.
+The day of the race I will take IsoDrink Good morning, after a full lunch of oatmeal.
 Just before departure, I like to take a vial of guarana that helps me to be more active in the swimming sector.
 During the bike segment, in addition to carrying

-IsotonicProtein +, with protein (prevents me from loading my muscles), in my drums, I take the jelly jelly, Multicarbo Geles y Multicarbo Boost +, which I also use in the sector on foot because it is liquid and it happens very well.
+IsotonicProtein +, with protein (it prevents me from loading my muscles), in my drums, I take the jelly jelly, Multicarbo Geles y Multicarbo Boost +, which I also use in the sector on foot because it is liquid and it happens very well.
 Approximately I take 2 gels / jellies per hour, both cycling and running.

 Another way of thinking about it is to try to put at least 1 gram of carbohydrate per hour per kilo of weight (for a weight of 70kg, 70 gr per hour) and if you can a little more better.
 Dissolve all the gels in a drum with water to take it on the bike and give him drinks is a good option.
-In the race on foot, I reduce the amount, but as I was saying, there liquid gels like MutlicarboBoost or Jelly Jelly, are my allies, since they do not require water to be digested.
+In the race on foot, I reduce the amount, but as I said, there liquid gels like MutlicarboBoost or Jelly Jelly, are my allies, since they do not require water to be digested.

 After finishing the race, I immediately take the recuperator Recharge Drink, along with a couple of magnesium vials and 50% Protein bars that help me avoid muscle catabolism and recover better and sooner.

 · What are the main tips for training an Ironman?